Techstars Associate Program: The better Startup MBA?

-I knew entrepreneurship should be my new playground and a mentor gave me the next idea: Join Techstars as an Associate.
-One introduction and a personal meeting in London later, I was offered to come onboard the Barclays Accelerator Program.
-So instead of joining a well known MBA school, I joined three months of startup madness for my own startup MBA.
+I knew entrepreneurship should be my new playground and one of my mentors gave me the next idea: Join Techstars as an Associate.
+One introduction and a personal meeting in London later, I received the offer to join the Barclays Accelerator Program.
+So instead of joining a well known MBA school, I joined 100 days of startup madness and created my own startup MBA.

 But was it worth it?

 In March, I met all the Startups, Associates and team members who would become my family for the time ahead.
 It didn’t take long and the program took off and with it, our jobs as Associates to add as much value as possible to the teams with our skills and experience.

 During your time as an Associate, you get the chance to build great connections with mentors, help the teams in any area you are interested in, attend amazing masterclasses and learn how to tell a compelling story.